EdmondChuiHW/Selective-Intercept-Parallel-Route-Modal-Demo/README.md

 # Origin
 Originally a [question from Reddit](https://web.archive.org/web/https://old.reddit.com/r/nextjs/comments/174m3xf/how_to_stop_intercepting_routes_for_some_specific/)

+TLDR: We only want to select which routes to have intercepting routes, i.e. some pages should show a modal inline, some pages should show the standalone page

 # Live demo

 The inline previews don't show the full path in both editors.
 Use "open preview in new window" option to see the URL changes